 A burrito is a dish in Mexican and Tex-Mex cuisine consisting of a flour tortilla and filled with savory ingredients.
 The tortilla is sometimes lightly grilled, or heated to make it more soft and pliable, and allow it to adhere to itself when wrapped.

 At first glance, these beef burritos are totally typical — just sautéed ground beef and onion, rolled up with rice, beans and cheese in your choice of tortillas.
 But the second anyone takes a bite, they come to find that the magic lies completely in the combined taste of all filling ingredients.

 These simple burritos pack the most delicious, rich and complex flavors that make them taste like you’ve been working on them all day.
 But in reality, this delicious burrito recipe only takes a few extra minutes to prep, and it’s made with a handful of everyday ingredients that you probably already have in your pantry.

 Is traditional burrito healthy?

 Make sure to chose the leanest ingredients, of course we are talking about ground beef here, as well as most nutrient-dense ingredients, such as avocado, beans and brown rice.
 This ensures that these particular burritos can be a healthy part of any meal plan!

-Do you have to have rice in a burrito?
+Do you have to have rice in a traditional burrito?